tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/常见问题/其他问题_intl_en.md

 ### Can I use a server outside the Chinese mainland to send SMS messages?
-A server outside Mainland China can be used to call an API to send SMS messages, and the domain name can be resolved nearby.
+A server outside the Chinese mainland can be used to call an API to send SMS messages, and the domain name can be resolved nearby.
 You can use the `curl` API for testing first.

 ### Can I send bulk SMS?
 Yes, you can send an SMS message to up to 200 mobile numbers at a time by calling the [SendSms API](https://intl.cloud.tencent.com/document/product/382/34859) or up to 100,000 mobile numbers through the console.